Ripley St Thomas Church of England Academy: Today

-The headteacher is Ed Goddard, who replaced Catherine Walmsley in 2017.
+As of June 2026, Helen Best and Alexia Barnes serve as co-headteachers.

 The farm has been the subject of media attention, with features from BBC North West Tonight, BBC Songs of Praise and Newsround, all of which praised the school on the 'Farm to Fork' initiative, as the farm provides produce for the school kitchen.
 The school appeared on CBBC's Blue Peter on 6 September 2012, with the programme also focusing on the 'Farm to Fork' initiative.

 Ripley St Thomas has been approved as a Technology college, adding to the Language status.
 This means students must take at least one language and at least one technology course, e.g. Food Technology or Mechanical Technology at GCSE, continuing the curriculum students experience from Year 7.

 In January 2012, an Ofsted report rated the school overall as "Outstanding", the highest of four achievable Ofsted grades.
 The grade of "Outstanding" was also assigned in all 33 of the areas assessed by Ofsted.

 In December 2022, an Ofsted report rated the school overall as "Outstanding", the highest of four achievable Ofsted grades.
 The grade of "Outstanding" was also assigned in all 33 of the areas assessed by Ofsted, this was after Ofsted made changes to their policy.

 In 2017, the Music Department was awarded the Music Teacher Awards for Excellence's award for Best School Music Department.